Daniel O'Brien, 3rd Viscount Clare: Early life

 O'Brien lived as a young man through the Irish Rebellion of 1641, the Irish Confederate Wars, and the Cromwellian conquest of Ireland, probably fighting under the command of his father and grandfather.
 He probably was the "Daniel O'Bryan" who was given as hostage to General Edmund Ludlow at the surrender of Ross Castle on 27 June 1652.

-He went with his father and grandfather into French exile and seems to have ben a courtier at Charles II's court in exile.
+He went with his father and grandfather into French exile and seems to have been a courtier at Charles II's court in exile.
 At the Restoration in 1660 he returned to England or Ireland with his father and grandfather.
 On 11 July 1662 Charles II created his grandfather Baron Moyarta and Viscount Clare.
 The honour was intended for him, Daniel, into whose hands the estate was directly conveyed.
 His grandfather died in 1663 or in 1666, and his father succeed as 2nd Viscount and he gained the courtesy title of Baron Moyarta.